 Leave No Trace Reusable Cotton Kitchen Roll is handmade in the UK from highly absorbent organic cotton terry cloth in 4 colours (peach, mustard, sandalwood or navy).
 They are good to mop up spills.
 The 6 sheets come with poppers, to wrap around your kitchen roll holder (or for a few pounds, add a rubberwood kitchen roll holder).

 Butterfly Bug Kitchen Unpaper Towels are sold as 4, 8 or 12 squares of machine-washable towels, backed with cotton towelling for absorbency, and topped with a beautiful blue butterfly bug print.
 You can buy these without fastenings or have snaps to wrap around a kitchen towel holder, or buy a set with a bamboo dish brush and matching unsponge.
 These can also be used as reusable napkins for dinner.
 May shrink on first wash.
-Also in white, monstera plant, leopard jungle and whale.
+Also in other patterns.

 These organic cotton ‘unpaper’ towels can be used to mop up kitchen spills, then just throw them in the laundry to use again.
 Made responsibly in India, each towel features a pretty mint leaf design, and there’s a hanging loop on one side.
 The weave is made on a dobby loom, which resembles a small woven patter that resembles diamonds or the eye of a bird.
 This weave helps to make the towels super-absorbent and good for wiping down surfaces.
 At end of use, these pads biodegrade in around 6 months in the compost bin.